Hymie Ginsburg

 Hyman L. "Hymie" Ginsburg (March 23, 1914 – March 2, 1986) was an American professional basketball player.

 Career

-After playing at Geneva College, Ginsburg played in the National Basketball League for the Pittsburgh Pirates between 1937 and 1939.
+After playing at Geneva College, Ginsburg played in the National Basketball League for the Pittsburgh Pirates from 1937 to 1939.
 In his 15-game NBL career, Ginsburg averaged 5.6 points per game.
 Ginsburg later established the men's basketball program at Walsh University and served as their first head coach from 1962 to 1966.